aaronpeikert/reproducible-research/README.md

 # Abstract

-In this tutorial, we describe a principled workflow to ensure long-term reproducibility of R-based data analyses.
+In this tutorial, we describe a workflow to ensure long-term reproducibility of R-based data analyses.
 The workflow leverages established tools and practices from software engineering.
 It combines the benefits of various open-source software tools including R Markdown,